 Yes, many customer service interactions are one-and-done, but forward-looking financial institutions are starting to leverage personalized, proactive, lifetime engagement with customers to help them achieve their financial goals and expand wallet share.
-A great example is our Virtual Financial Coach™, a solution that helps banking, financial services, and insurance companies deliver personalized wellness advice at scale and proactively motivate them to stay on their wellness track through automated messaging over time.
+A great example is our eGain Coach™, a solution that helps banking, financial services, and insurance companies deliver personalized wellness advice at scale and proactively motivate them to stay on their wellness track through automated messaging over time.

 5. Toolkits are good enough

 Some vendors check all the boxes in the RFP response, but look under the glossy covers and you will find that you have to build capabilities from scratch with a toolkit!
 This takes time and resource you can ill-afford as the pressure to accelerate digital transformation gets ratcheted up.
 The answer?
 Look for solutions that offer rich capabilities out of the box and quick time to value.

 According to McKinsey, less than 15% of companies can quantify the impact of their digital initiatives.
 Beware of providers that can’t measure the success of their deployment.
 And stay away from big iron vendors that promise to solve world hunger in 5 years, while putting your wallet on a radical weight-loss plan!

 Take AI to illustrate the point.
 Gartner says that it takes an average of 4 years for enterprises to get their AI solutions up and running, let alone get ROI from them.